 As a rule, individuals do not want to go through the formal Grievance, Bullying & Harassment process.
 It doesn’t just harm them but also their families and work associates.
 The time for change is here!

 We can help review your policies via our S.C.O.P.E process and provide you with recommendations to meet your needs.
-The Positive Dialogue Policy is modern and agile.
+The Positive Dialogue Framework is modern and agile.
 It promotes Early Dialogue.
-It can bring all your policies under one framework.
+It can bring all your policies under one location.
 This makes it easier for colleagues, Trade Unions, and the organisation to align.
 The policy follows the Acas guidelines and UK employment law.
 Acas believes in restorative policies.
-The Positive Dialogue Policy also provides a consistent method for scoring each colleague’s case in a professional and fair way.
+The Positive Dialogue Framework also provides a consistent method for scoring each colleague’s case in a professional and fair way.

 Now is the time to be brave and make a change for the better.
 Think about the environment you want to create for the future.
 Even if you don’t contact Inspirational Coaching Limited, I urge you to review your policies.